 Getting Started: How Do We Get Buy-In for Becoming Safer?

-There must be a perceived safety or boundary issue, or need, that is generating a certain amount of emotional energy.
-For leadership, one of the keys to this is passion: if the leadership does not seem to care, the congregation will not bother to care.
+Buy in for a safer congregation begins with the vision of a congregation where members care about and care for each other.
+It also can begin when there isa perceived safety or boundary issue, or need, that is generating a certain amount of emotional energy.
+For leadership, one of the keys to creating a safer congregationis passion: if the leadership does not seem to care, the congregation will not bother to care.
 This requires more than simply listing the tasks and policies needing to be created.
 People must understand the necessity of this work on an emotional level.
 There must be a sense of urgency.
 The leadership must be prepared to convey what the stakes are, why the ministry of safety is so important, and how the lack of commitment to safety is irresponsible and puts the congregation at risk.

 Implementing Policies and Plans